sal55/langs/mfeatures.md

 Since functions are best kept small, there is no real need for multiple scopes and overloading the same identifiers.

 ### Semicolons
 While M ostensibly requires semicolons to separate statements, in practice these are rare in M source code.
-This is because newlines are converted to semicolons, except when:    * A line-continuation character \ is used at the end of the line    * The line clearly continues onto the next because it ends with one of:      "(" "[" "," or a binary operator
+This is because newlines are converted to semicolons, except when:

+    * A line-continuation character \ is used at the end of the line
+    * The line clearly continues onto the next because it ends with one of:
+       "(" "[" "," or a binary operator

 ### Comments
-M only has single line comments starting with "!" until end-of-line. ("!" came from the DEC Fortran and Algol I used in the late 70s).
+M only has single-line comments starting with "!" until end-of-line. ("!" came from the DEC Fortran and Algol I used in the late 70s.)

 It has had block comments in the past, but I believe those should be an editor function (which can use multiple "!" comments).
-(This also makes things simpler for highlighting editors, as it doesn't need to track context from 1000s of lines before.)
+(This also makes things simpler for highlighting editors, as it doesn't need to keep track of context from 1000s of lines before.)

+This document will use '#' for comments in examples as it is clearer and more familiar.

 ### Doc Strings
 This is something I've played with, and is in my other language, but temporarily missing from M. Doc strings are line comments starting with #, just before and/or inside a function.